monachit/monachit/Readme.md

 ### 🧠 About Me

-🛠 I’m currently building full-stack applications using **NestJS, React & Next.js**.
+🛠 I’m currently building full-stack applications using **Java Spring boot, Angular**.
 ⚙️ I design REST APIs with proper architecture and clean structure.
 🐳 I work with Docker and multi-service environments.
 💻 I have a strong foundation in **C / C++** and socket programming.